Bretagne-Pays de la Loire high speed rail link

 © Gaël Arnaud.

 The project is progressing at a swift pace.
 More than 26 million cubic metres of earthworks have been excavated.
-In addition, a total of 14 viaducts and 226 civil engineering structures are being built between Le Mans (Sarthe) and Rennes (Ille-et-Vilaine) to enable the BPL to cross over valleys, existing railway lines, waterways and motorways.
+In addition, a total of 240 civil engineering structures, among when 11 viaducts, are being built between Le Mans (Sarthe) and Rennes (Ille-et-Vilaine) to enable the BPL to cross over valleys, existing railway lines, waterways and motorways.

-2015 sees the focus shift to rail works (track laying, installation of catenary poles and construction of the first signalling buildings) that are being supplied by the two railway works centres at Auvers-le-Hamon and St. Berthevin (Mayenne) : 820 km of railway lines, 1.6 million tons of ballast and 680,000 sleepers are being laid.
+2015 sees the focus shift to rail works (track laying, installation of catenary poles and construction of the first signalling buildings) that are being supplied by the two railway works centres at Auvers-le-Hamon and St. Berthevin (Mayenne) : 820 km of railway lines, 1.6 million tons of ballast and 680,000 sleepers and 3 000 km of cables and more than 8 500 catenary posts will have been put.